seanleong339/tp/docs/UserGuide.md

 `markapplicant 106 s/accepted`
 - Marks the status of the applicant with ID 106 as accepted.

+### Delete an Applicant: `deleteapplicant`

+Deletes an applicant specified by the index from the applicant list in ReCLIne.

+Format: `deleteapplicant *[Index]`

+`Index` : Index of the applicant displayed in the applicant list of ReCLIne.
+Index should be a positive integer.

+Example:

+`deleteapplicant 1`

+* Deletes the applicant at index 1 from the applicant list of ReCLIne.

 ### Adding a Job: `job add` [coming soon]